Three-dimensional Characters Are Vital for a Successful Novel

 It’s fascinating how people will put together a phrase or what they do when they think no one is looking.
 Also, notice how people interact, especially when they know each other well.
 Often, they will shorten phrases that everyone knows.
 “I guess I could do that” becomes, “I guess.”
 Or “Would you like to come with us?” turns into, “Wanna come?”
 The average person usually doesn’t speak the Queen’s English, so your characters should avoid these formalities as well (unless they are appropriate for their personality).

 Keep in mind that there are a lot of silent communications as well.
 “Please pass the salt” is sometimes replaced with a nod of a head toward the saltshaker.
 John Cleese once commented that in England everyone always apologizes for everything.
-If someone wants the salt, Mr. Cleese pointed out that she will tend to nod toward the shaker and say, “Sorry?”
-I laughed when he said that, but it’s true!
+If someone wants the salt, Mr. Cleese pointed out that people will tend to nod toward the shaker and say, “Sorry?”
+I laughed hard at that observation.

 Honestly, creating realistic personas is one of the most enjoyable aspects of writing for me.
 It is a bit like getting to know a group of cool people, except you are the one who will give them form and life.
 I encourage you to take your time and relish the experience.